abdullahnz/Memory-Dumper/README.md

 # Memdump

-To dump memory region of some process with pid.
+Dump mapped memory regions of some process by pid.

 ## Usage